Ning Gaoning: Biographical details

-He was born in Binzhou, Shandong Province.
-He graduated from Shandong University and earned an MBA from the University of Pittsburgh's Katz School of Business in 1987.
-During his career at China Resources (Huarun), he led over 30 major M&As to make China Resources one of the largest food conglomerate in China.
-He also served as the Chairman of state-owned China National Cereals, Oils and Foodstuffs Corporation (COFCO).
-Currently, He is the Chairman of the Sinochem Group.
+In 2004, the Central Organization Department transferred him to be the Chairman of China National Cereals, Oils and Foodstuffs Corporation (COFCO).
+Ning initiated approximately 50 mergers while leading COFCO.

 He is also the Chairman of Hong Kong Building and Loan Agency Limited and Deputy Chairman of China Vanke company Limited.
 Ning has been recognized five times as one of the 25 most influential business leaders by Chinese Entrepreneur magazine.
 In 2009, Ning was named Asia Business Leader of the Year by CNBC Asia Pacific.
 In November 2012 Ning was elected as a member of the Central Commission for Discipline Inspection.